volt-software/Ichor/docs/02-CMakeOptions.md

 ## ICHOR_USE_SANITIZERS

+Turned on by default.
 Compiles everything (including the optionally enabled submodules) with the AddressSanitizer and UndefinedBehaviourSanitizer.
 Recommended when debugging.
 Cannot be combined with the ThreadSanitizer

 ## ICHOR_USE_THREAD_SANITIZER